ensemble-ai/exercise-2-camera-control-Aroshia/CodeReview-Exercise2.md

 ___
 #### Justification #####
 The implementation of position lock works exactly as intended, where the code is concise and intuitive as to what it does.
 The camera and player are always at the same position.
+The code is an augmented version of the code that was implemented in the example push box code, where the changed conditionals are easy to understand.
 ___
 ### Stage 2 ###

-- [ ] Perfect
+- [x] Perfect
 - [ ] Great
 - [ ] Good
-- [x] Satisfactory
+- [ ] Satisfactory
 - [ ] Unsatisfactory

 ___
 #### Justification #####
 The box is drawn correctly, and the auto scroll works as intended, moving to the right.
-However, the push box functionality doesn't work, where the player is just trapped inside of the box and cannot manipulate the direction of the camera.
+As good practice, both the target and the camera move at the same augmented autoscrolling speed, meaning the user won't constantly have to move the target's camera around as it lags behind the autoscrolling camera.
+This is a good design choice.
+I interpreted the prompt of the 2nd stage incorrectly, where I thought the target was supposed to be able to move in a similar way as push box and move in the direction the target was moving at the edges, leading me to change what I originally wrote.

 ___
 ### Stage 3 ###